James-Burch/PP5-ML-PROJECT/README.md

 ## Hypothesis and how to validate?

-* Suspect the sales price distribution is skewed to the right (upper quantile) which may lead to outliers causing problems when it comes to predicting the sales price of the 4 inherited properties.
+1. Suspect the sales price distribution is skewed to the right (upper quantile) which may lead to outliers causing problems when it comes to predicting the sales price of the 4 inherited properties.

 * To be able to validate this project hypothesis about the distribution we will plot a combined histogram/boxplot of the sales price data.

+2. Suspect that although the prediction model takes 3 features to predict the price 'TotalBsmtSF' does not make a massive differnce to sale price 'OverallQual' and 'GrLivArea' have more importance to predict the price.

+* To be able to validate this project hypothesis about the importance of specific features to the predicted sales price we will plot a feature importance plot on the ML regressor model page to show that 'TotalBsmtSF' is least important.

 ## Rationale to map the business requirements to the Data Visualisations and ML tasks